Investor Education

 -

-Both market liquidity (daily volume) and portfolio liquidity are reviewed.
-We avoid thinly traded CEFs that could become difficult to exit during volatility
+Both market liquidity (daily volume and bid/ask spreads) and portfolio liquidity are reviewed.
+We generally favor funds with sufficient liquidity to support efficient implementation and risk management, and we may limit exposure to thinly traded CEFs that could become difficult to exit during periods of market stress.

 -

-We examine the CEF's holdings at the portfolio level, sector concentration, credit quality, geographic mix, and embedded duration or spread risk
+We examine the CEF’s holdings and risk exposures, including sector concentration, credit quality, duration/spread risk, geographic mix, and any embedded leverage or derivatives exposure

 Key Features of Closed End Funds